zuai-logo

 What is the effect of downward acceleration on apparent weight?

-What is the effect of free fall on apparent weight?
+What is the effect of applying a force on an object with mass?